This post may contain affiliate links. Please read our disclosure policy.

 - 1 cup whole milk

-- Drain any remaining liquid, remove cinnamon sticks and return rice to the pan over medium-high heat.
-Add sweetened condensed milk, evaporated milk, and whole milk and bring to a boil.
+- Drain any remaining liquid, remove the cinnamon sticks, and return the rice to the pan over medium-high heat.
+Add sweetened condensed milk, evaporated milk, and whole milk, and bring to a boil.

 - Reduce the heat to low and cook for about 20 minutes, stirring constantly.
 The milk can easily burn, so it is important to stir constantly as it thickens.